 Cesar Montano as the COO of Tourism Promotions?
 Check.

-(Bondoc and Aguilar’s assumption of office, however, did not push through since both positions are not coterminous with the President’s tenure.)
+(Martin Diño was bumped off his position by SBMA Administrator Wilma Eisma.
+He is set to be appointed DILG Undersecretary, though.
+Bondoc and Aguilar’s assumption of office, on the other hand, did not push through since both positions are not coterminous with the President’s tenure.)

 I have also appointed at least half a dozen of my campaign donors and their relatives to the Cabinet and other positions, and have granted Robin Padilla absolute pardon.